QiuHaohao/tcp/README.md

 ## Usage
 The module includes two classes: `TCPServer` and `TCPClient`.
 Both classes provides the same set of methods (`send`, `recv`, `init_connection`, `reset_connection` and `is_connected`) .
 The only difference is that the `TCPServer` should start listen by calling `init_connection` for incoming connection first before `TCPClient` attempts to `init_connection`. `TCPServer` connects with the first incoming connection it listens.
 Once the connection is established, string messages can be sent and received between the `TCPServer` and `TCPClient`.

+In MDP, the rpi should be using `TCPServer` and the PC should be using `TCPClient`.

 The follows is an example of using this module from a script under the folder containing this module:

 ```